 Day-old Chicks and Chicken Broilers.
 These are accounted for as biological assets in accordance with PAS 41, Agriculture.
-The Company recognized the amount of fair value adjustment on agricultural produce that are in the inventory and sold during the year.
+The Company recognizes the amount of fair value adjustment on agricultural produce that are in the ending inventory and inventories sold during the year.
 The valuation takes into consideration input based on hatchability rate of eggs, mortality of chicks being grown as chicken broilers and estimated future cash flows to be incurred in hatching the eggs and growing the chicks.
 The market prices are derived from unobservable market prices.
 The prices are reduced for costs incurred in dressing the chicken and freight costs to market, to arrive at a net fair value at farm gate.
-The fair value adjustments of livestock that are sold during the year is presented as part of revenues and cost of goods sold.
+The fair value adjustments of livestock that are in inventory and sold during the year is presented as part of consolidated statement of comprehensive income.

-Raw Materials (Hatching Eggs).
+Raw Materials (Hatching Eggs) - Weighted Average Method.
 All costs directly attributable to acquisition such as the purchase price and taxes that are not subsequently recoverable from taxing authorities are included as part of costs of these inventories.